Islam Issa (academic)

-Islam Issa is a British scholar and author, a Lecturer in the School of English at Birmingham City University whose research has specialized in Early Modern English literature and the reception of Renaissance.
+Islam Issa is an Egyptian-British scholar, author and broadcaster, a Professor of Literature and History at Birmingham City University whose research has specialized in Early Modern English literature and the reception of Renaissance.

-He is also a frequent broadcaster on the BBC and overseas, and has been described by The Guardian as a football analyst and players’ agent.
+Issa was named by the BBC as "one of the UK's most significant new thinkers".
+CBC described Issa as "an Egyptian icon".

 Career

 Issa graduated as a Doctor of Philosophy in English Literature from the University of Birmingham, where he was then a Visiting Lecturer and Fellow until he became a lecturer at the Birmingham City University in 2015.
-He teaches all periods and genres of English literature, and his research has focused on Early Modern English literature and the present-day reception of the Renaissance.
-His other academic interests include literary translation, censorship and cultural history.

-Issa has a media presence, with appearances on over forty radio and television stations around the world.
+Issa has a media presence, with appearances on over fifty radio and television stations around the world.
 He has also given public lectures overseas, including work for the British Foreign Office.
 In 2017, the BBC identified his as one of its New Generation Thinkers, one of ten academics whose research was to be made into radio and television programmes.
 In 2012, according to The Observer, Issa disclosed that two Egyptian soccer stars believed that the Port Said Stadium riot had been planned.

 In 2016, Issa published research into the First World War which stated that “at least 885,000 Muslims were recruited by the Allies”, with the Discovery Channel noting that “Issa more than doubled the previously estimated figure of 400,000 soldiers after trawling through thousands of personal letters, historic archives, regimental diaries and census reports”.
 The findings came as he was curating the “first exhibition devoted to the Islamic contribution to World War I”.
-The exhibition was visited and praised by Charles, Prince of Wales.
+The exhibition was visited and praised by King Charles III.